Epiphone Brendon Small GhostHorse Explorer Review & Prices

 Weight

-The Epiphone Brendon Small GhostHorse Explorer meets 4 out of our 8 criteria items for beginner friendliness, which means that it's not bad for beginners, but it could be better.
+The Epiphone Brendon Small GhostHorse Explorer meets 3 out of our 8 criteria items for beginner friendliness, which means that it's not recommended for complete beginners.
 This takes into account the type of frets, scale length, nut width, bridge type, fretboard radius, and neck profile to determine the easiest combination for new players to get used to.

 New Player Friendliness